Rabies Information for Health Care Professionals

 **Rabies vaccine should be given as an IM deltoid injection.

-What if my patient has been previously immunized against rabies?
+Patient has been previously immunized against rabies

 If your patient has been previously immunized against rabies, two doses of rabies vaccine (days 0 and 3), without rabies immune globulin, are recommended.
 Previously immunized individuals include: